tyleralgigi/SmartStethoscope/README.md

-# ISense Smart Stethoscope Senior Design Project
+# ISense Smart Stethoscope

-This is the application developed as part of the solution to the problem our senior design group was given to solve issues in remote healthcare.
-This application will be able to connect and record sounds from our smart stethoscope.
-These recordings are then able to be sent to the patients corresponding health care provider.
+This application will be able to connect and record sounds from a smart stethoscope. <br>
+These recordings are able to be sent to the patient's health care provider.

 ## Awards
 - People's Choice Awards: Community Favorite Electrical Engineering and Computer Science Design Project